phaseshift-studio/fhatos/README.md

     )-)_/-(>  \/_/    \/_/\/_/\/_/\/_/  \/_/  \/_____/\/_____/
                                     A Dogturd Stynx Production

-Fabric-Oriented Operating System for ESP32 and ESP8266 Microcontrollers
+A Process-Centric Operating System for ESP32 and ESP8266 Microprocessors
 ```